-The fourth line, yin, shows a well that has been made correctly and lined with ceramic tiles.
+The fourth line, yin, shows a well that is made correctly and lined with ceramic tiles.
 This is fortunate, although it would be better if the owner offered the water to the wider community.

 The fifth line, yang, shows a clear, cool well with good water.
-The government and the people are in harmony and there is good fortune.
+The government and the people are in harmony.

 The sixth line, yin, shows water drawn from a well, which is not covered, symbolizing truthfulness.
 There is an inexhaustible supply, symbolizing sincerity.

 Hexagram Forty-eight Commentary

 This hexagram goes back to the concept of community and may apply to governments, households, businesses, associations, or any group.
 The overall analogy is of a well.
 In the ideal state, everyone can draw what they need from the well, and the water table remains steady.
 The bucket and rope signify the workings of government.

 The first line, yin, shows a contaminated well.
 This symbolizes corrupt, greedy leaders.